kinshi/c3l/README.md

 I updated my development process doing all development using Eclipse for editing the source, MyZ80 to build, ctools to move the source to a d71 disk image for running code on VICE.
 This is a vast improvement of how I did it back in 1992 when I had to transfer to floppies for testing.
-I'm starting with the VIC II and will add other chips and features as I go.

 ## Running demos
 You can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).